November 2016 — Black Friday

 Did he even want to?

-A “hey, you seemed nice, here’s your participation trophy” kind of message?
-Or. . . was it something else?
+A “you seemed nice, here’s your participation trophy” kind of text?

 Then, just after midnight, it happened.